mdn/mdn/ADRs/003-use-emotion.md

-Instead of setting JS-defined styles on the `style` property of elements, what we want instead is a library that will take a JavaScript object representing a set of CSS styles, convert that to a CSS class definition in a stylesheet and then in return give us the name of the class so we can set it on the `className` property of an element.
-This gives us the convenience of scoped styles in JS with the efficiency of stylesheets.
+Instead of setting JS-defined styles on the `style` property of elements, what we want instead is a library that will take a JavaScript object representing a set of CSS styles, convert that to a CSS class definition in a stylesheet and then return us the name of the class so we can set it on the `className` property of an element.

-This is exactly what the Aphrodite library does.
-Aphrodite was created at and open-sourced by Khan Academy.
-It is still used at KA, but is not (as far as I know) being actively developed anymore.
+This is exactly what the Aphrodite library does, combining the convenience of scoped styles in JS with the efficiency of stylesheets.
+Aphrodite was created
+at and open-sourced by Khan Academy.
+It is still used at KA, but is not being actively developed anymore.
 It is one of the older libraries and is slower and with fewer features than the leading libraries.